Dormston: Church

 Peter Corbucion granted a Chapel at Dormston in the reign of Henry II to the monastery he had founded at Studley in Warwickshire.

 The present Church of England parish church of Saint Nicholas has a 14th-century nave and chancel.
 Its timber-framed bell tower was added late in the 15th century, and the largest of its three bells is of the same period.
 The two other bells were cast in 1613 and 1640.
 The Gothic Revival architect C.C.
 Rolfe restored the church building in 1899.
 Robert Savage of Dormston (c1600-1670) was ordained as a Churchwarden here in 1621.
+The church building was Grade I listed in 1965.